Applications have closed. Please check this page again next year, or subscribe to our newsletter for updates.

-Whether as part of our History Week or our Speaker Connect programs, interns will be able to develop their skills in a supportive environment while being a professional representative of the History Council of NSW.
+Whether as part of our History Week or Speaker Connect programs, interns will be able to develop their skills in a supportive environment whilst being a professional representative of the History Council of NSW.

 Photo by Sam Hood,1929, courtesy State Library of NSW